wahid18-maqs/gprmax_chatbot/README.md

 ### Future work

 - Input file generation
-- Ability for users to leave feedback, which could be used to improve the underlying RAG system
+- Ability for users to leave feedback, which could be used to improve the underlying vector database

 ### Acknowledgements

 I would like to acknowledge and thank the gprMax team for their advice and encouragement throughout the project, and my primary mentors for their support and guidance.

+I would also like to thank Google Summer of Code for organising this program and providing this opportunity to learn and contribute.